Thousands of fish die in 3rd mass death in Australian river

-CANBERRA, Australia (AP) — Hundreds of thousands of fish have died in the third mass kill on a stretch of a major Australian river in recent weeks that local officials blame on drought but critics say at least partly stems from water mismanagement.
+CANBERRA, Australia (AP) — Hundreds of thousands of fish died on Monday in the third mass death in recent weeks on a stretch of a major Australian river that local officials blamed on drought but critics said at least partly stemmed from water mismanagement.

-The latest deaths began Sunday night in the Darling River near the township of Menindee in western New South Wales state.
+The latest deaths began overnight in the Darling River near the township of Menindee in western New South Wales state.
 That’s the same area where hundreds of thousands of fish were found floating dead in early January and shortly before Christmas.

-The suspected cause is hot weather leading to an algal bloom that has starved the water of oxygen.
+Hot weather is suspected of causing algae to bloom, then cooler overnight temperatures caused the algae to die, which starved the water of oxygen.

-New South Wales Premier Gladys Berejiklian blamed an extended drought.
-But Menindee Regional Tourist Association president Rob Gregory says officials let farmers take too much water for irrigation.
+New South Wales Premier Gladys Berejiklian blamed the poor water quality on an extended drought that is gripping most of the state.

 Most Read Business Stories